MickaelBlet/Json/README.md

 blet::Dict parseString(const std::string& str, bool comment = true, bool additionalNext = true);
 ```

-Take a std::string and parse them  for create Jsonator object.
+Take a std::string and parse them for create a Dict object.
 You can disable options `comment` and `additionnalNext` for a better parsing.
 Example at [docs/examples.md#ParseString](docs/examples.md#parsestring).